HelenusDB/document/README.md

 ### Defining Keys

-Papyrus has its own key definition language.
+Document has its own key definition language.
 While it is very similar to Cassandra's Partition Key and Clustering Key concepts, it needs a type for each of those components.
 It also allows the mapping of PoJo property names to a column name that doesn't match.
-Additionally, Papyrus supports uniqueness enforcement while Cassandra does not.
+Additionally, Document supports uniqueness enforcement while Cassandra does not.

 Key definition strings are expected to follow a specific format, which is defined as follows: